muneebkhan4/challenge_beer-tap-dispenser/README.md

     "is_open": "false"
 }`

-The thread stops and stores:
+4. This thread stops and stores:
 `dispenser_id,
 start_time,
 end_time,